 A BCS tiller or other walk-behind tractors can be a valuable addition to your fleet of tools if

-you’re small scale farming...at the cusp of tractor scale but not quite there.
+you’re diversified farming...at the cusp of tractor scale but not quite there.
 Given that they

 aren’t cheap, and can feel a bit unwieldy, it’s likely an investment only worth making if you intend